-The extensive training of Child and Adolescent Psychotherapists enables them to work with these very disturbing thoughts and to develop and sustain relationships with children and young people to help them to make sense of their experience.
+The extensive training of our therapists also enables us to work with these very disturbing thoughts and to develop and sustain relationships with adolescents and teenagers to help them to make sense of their experience.
 Confused, frightened, hurt, angry or painful feelings can gradually be put into words rather than actions.

 As a result, your adolescent or teenager can begin to express their emotions in less disturbed ways and start to return to the normal process of child development.
 Consequently, they are likely to feel less anxious, more able to learn and better equipped to sustain friendships.

 Let’s face it, growing up in today’s world is really hard!
 Sometimes young people simply need a helping hand navigating social issues.
 At other times, they may need a trained, caring, yet impartial voice of reason.
 If you or your teenager/adolescent is at the point of needing support, please call!
 Your relationships are too important.
 Don’t wait until it’s too late!

 Aren’t you tired of being compared to the generations that came before or after you?
 Being judged and criticized for what you are or are not?
 Comparing, being compared, and never feeling like you are good enough.
 I’ll admit, I’m guilty of this too.

 I grew up in a big, loud, and most of the time, chaotic Mexican family, I know what it’s like to be afraid to ask questions, to speak up, and to try to do things differently.
 Because if I did, I would be faced with the question from everyone, including myself of, “who do you think you are”?

 As the oldest in my family I always cared deeply for everyone (it was my job), and I forgot about taking care of myself, sound familiar?